Non-Cross Diffusion for Semantic Consistency: Experiment

-\textbf{Ablation of inference strategy.} Finally, we compared different inference strategies.
-After training a model following Sec.~\ref{sec:method}, we applied various conditions during inference.
-The Zero condition always uses $\mathbf{0}$ as the condition.
-The $\epsilon$ condition uses the initial noise $\epsilon$, and the $\hat{\epsilon}$ condition utilizes the estimated noise $\hat{\epsilon}$.
-Due to the discrepancy between the initial noise $\epsilon$ and the estimated noise $\hat{\epsilon}$, the $\epsilon$ condition significantly reduced performance.
-While the Zero condition avoids ambiguity in the training stage, it leads to a slight performance decline during inference as the inference flow cannot bypass crossing and may redirect at the cross point.
+\textbf{Ablation of inference strategy.} We also consider several inference strategies applied after training (we utilize a trained $\hat{\epsilon}$-conditioned model).
+These inference strategies include the Zero condition (utilizing $\mathbf{0}$), the $\epsilon$ condition (using initial noise $\epsilon$), and the $\hat{\epsilon}$ condition (employing estimated noise $\hat{\epsilon}$).
+Performance significantly deteriorates under the $\epsilon$ condition due to $\epsilon$-$\hat{\epsilon}$ discrepancy.
+Though our model circumvents training ambiguity, the Zero condition marginally compromises performance during inference due to potential redirection at cross points in the inference flow.